Astro-Discs-TX/medusa/www/apps/docs/content/deployments/storefront/deploying-next-on-aws-using-terraform.md

    cd medusa-starter
    ```

-2. Navigate to the `storefront` directory and initialize the repository:
+2. Navigate to the `storefront` directory and initialize the repository, this sets up the storefront based on the [Medusa Next.js starter template](https://github.com/medusajs/nextjs-starter-medusa) for version 1:
    ```bash
    cd storefront
    git init